-A Vegetarian’s foodprint is about two thirds of the average American and less than half that of a meat lover.
+A Vegetarian’s foodprint is about two thirds of the average American and almost half that of a meat lover.
 For a Vegan it is even lower.
 But perhaps most interestingly, eating chicken instead of beef cuts a quarter of emissions in one simple step.

 An Average American’s diet has a foodprint of around 2.5 t CO2e per person each year.
 For a Meat Lover this rises to 3.3 t CO2e, for the No Beef diet it is 1.9 t t CO2e, for the Vegetarian it’s 1.7 t CO2e and for the Vegan it is 1.5 t CO2e.
 Each of these estimates includes emissions from food that is eaten, wasted by consumers and lost in the supply chain.

 In the average diet animal products make up 60% of emissions despite accounting for just a quarter of food energy.
 For the Meat Lover beef consumption causes almost half of emissions from just a tenth of food energy.
 In the No Beef diet all the reductions from the Average foodprint come by switching from beef to chicken.
 The difference between the Vegetarian and Vegan diets arises from dairy consumption being switched to a mix of cereals and vegetables.

 Perhaps the most fascinating thing is that although the foodprints vary greatly, three fifths of each diet is identical.
 In other words, 60% of food energy consumed is the same in each of these four diets.